GarlicBread79/Portfolio_Website/README.md

 # Joshua Dornfeldt Portfolio Website

 ## Overview
 This repository contains the source code for my personal portfolio website, which showcases my projects, technical skills, and professional background as a Software Engineer and Machine Learning Engineer.
-The site is built using HTML, CSS, and JavaScript, and follows industry best practices in responsive design, code documentation, and version control.
+The site is built using HTML, CSS, and JavaScript, and uses responsive design, code documentation, and version control.

 ## Features
 - **Responsive Design:** Optimized for desktops, tablets, and mobile devices.